SolidLabResearch/Bashlib/README.md

 ```
 import { list } from "/install/location"

-let url = ...         // Enter a container URL
+let url = ...                       // container URL
 let options = {
-  fetch: any,         // An (authenticated) fetch function
+  fetch?: typeof globalThis.fetch,  // An (authenticated) fetch function
+  verbose?: boolean,                // Log all operations
+  logger?: Logger,                  // Custom logging object, logs are sent to the terminal if this is left empty

   all?: boolean,                    // Include .acl resources in the listing
-  full?: boolean,     // Return full URL's instead of relative URL's
+  full?: boolean                    // Return full URL's instead of relative URL's
-  verbose?: boolean,  // Log all operations
-  logger?: Logger     // Custom logging object, logs are sent to the terminal if this is left empty
 }

 await list(url, options)
 ```